FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Introduction

+We hypothesize that fine-tuning a pre-trained geospatial foundation model (Prithvi-EO) will result in lower error rates (lower RMSE) compared to similar architectures trained from scratch, due to the model's ability to transfer learned representations of complex Earth-surface dynamics.
+We further hypothesize that training FARM on a large, Upsampled county-level supervised dataset with upsampled county-level labels can produce a robust base model that transfers effectively to truly intra-field yield prediction when fine-tuned on a much smaller set of high-resolution yield monitor labels.
+The objectives of this study are to:

-\begin{itemize} \item Adapt and fine-tune a geospatial ViT-based foundation model for an intra-field level yield prediction and show the efficiency of using foundation models for crop yield prediction tasks in comparison with other state-of-the-art approaches. \item Design a pixel-wise regression architecture that frames yield prediction as a continuous task at high spatial resolution, enabling the model to estimate a precise yield value for every image pixel. \item Assess interpretability by analyzing embedded attention mechanisms to identify influential phenological stages and spectral signatures that drive the model's predictions. \end{itemize}
+\begin{itemize} \item Adapt and fine-tune a geospatial ViT-based foundation model for an intra-field level yield prediction and show the efficiency of using foundation models for crop yield prediction tasks in comparison with other state-of-the-art approaches. \item Design a pixel-wise regression architecture that frames yield prediction as a continuous task at high spatial resolution, enabling the model to estimate a precise yield value for every image pixel. \item Assess interpretability by quantifying and visualizing embedded attention mechanisms to identify influential phenological stages and spectral signatures that drive the model's predictions. \item Demonstrate, using an independent high-resolution yield monitor dataset, that fine-tuning FARM provides a stronger performance than training the same architecture from scratch, establishing a practical transfer-learning pathway from regional monitoring to precision agriculture.